Governance and Risk ManagementCompliance

 Reports can be sent by any way, such as by email, telephone, verbally or written form to the contacts which are stated in the Group’s Compliance Handbook that were distributed to all officers and employees as well as posted on the Company’s intranet.

-Matters subject to reporting vary in a wide range, such as violation of the Anti-Monopoly Act or bribery that impedes fair competition, violation of the Financial Instruments and Exchange Act that undermines profits of investors and others, and human-rights violations, violation of any laws concerning business operations, or misconduct which is against corporate ethics or internal rules.
+Matters subject to reporting vary in a wide range, such as violation of the Anti-Monopoly Act or corruption, such as bribery that impedes fair competition, violation of the Financial Instruments and Exchange Act that undermines profits of investors and others, harassment, human-rights violations, violation of any laws concerning business operations, or misconduct which is against corporate ethics or internal rules.

 In addition, the reporting system also covers the consultation when there is any doubt about compliance in terms of business execution.